 Scholarly Commons Citation

 Donohue, Laura K., "Terrorism and Trial by Jury: The Vices and Virtues of British and American Criminal Law" (2007).
 Georgetown Law Faculty Publications and Other Works.
-Paper 788.
+788.